 Terrarium Care

 Place yours in a spot where it doesn’t receive direct sun.
-The glass heats up fast and your little plants will burn.
+Indirect sunlight is fine.
+The sun’s rays will heat up the glass fast and your little plants will burn.

 The care of open terrariums is different from closed terrariums.